gehara/PipeMaster/README.md

 # PipeMaster
 ** under development**

-PipeMaster is an R-package to build and simulate diversification models under the coalescent.
-Current implementation can simulate diversification models for single species or species complex diversification studies, hierarchical  demographic models for comparative studies and species trees with one horizontal connection.
+PipeMaster is an R-package to build demographic models and simulate summary statistics under the coalescent.
+Current implementation can simulate sanger-type and nexgen data for single species or complex of species.
+It is also possible to simulate single-locus data for hierarchical demographic models of comparative phylogeography and species trees with one horizontal connection.

 **This is a beta version of the package!**